urbit/urbit.org/content/faq.md

 ### What are the different types of grants? {% #grants-1 %}

-There are three ways to receive a [grant of stars](https://grants.urbit.org/) for your contribution to the Urbit ecosystem.
+There are three ways to receive a [grant of stars](https://urbit.org/grants) for your contribution to the Urbit ecosystem.

 - You can submit a **Proposal** if you’re interested in working on a project of your own creation for a number of stars that you pitch.
-- You can apply to claim a **Bounty.** Bounties are requests for work created by Tlon that are claimable by the public, with a predetermined number of stars as the reward.
+- You can apply to claim a **Bounty.** Bounties are requests for work created by either the Urbit Foundation or other Urbit companies that are claimable by the public, with a predetermined number of stars as the reward.
+- You can apply for an **Apprenticeship** for the opportunity to learn under a Mentor who is experienced with the Urbit system.

-- The **Gifts** program, which is Tlon’s informal way of rewarding contributions that don’t fall into the above categories.
+The **Gifts** program, which is the Urbit Foundation’s informal way of rewarding contributions that don’t fall into the above categories.
 There is no way to apply for a gift.

 ### How do I get a gift? {% #grants-2 %}

 Make useful and substantial contributions to Urbit.
 These can be contributions to the project itself, or they can be outside tools that aren’t part of the Urbit codebase.
-There’s no formal system for determining who gets a gift; it’s at the discretion of employees at Tlon.
-Nothing is guaranteed, but you can get an idea for what kinds of contributions results in gifts by looking at the [gifts history](https://grants.urbit.org/history).
+There’s no formal system for determining who gets a gift; it’s at the discretion of the Urbit Foundation staff.
+Nothing is guaranteed, but if you know of someone who deserves a gift, [submit their @p here](https://airtable.com/shrQFgyiCvRqCx3fu) along with why you think they should get a gift.

 ### How often are gifts awarded? {% #grants-3 %}